Table of Contents

 - Pheriche elevation is 5545m / 18192 ft

 Once you fly to Lukla, you already get closer to the mountains.
 Above Tengboche, you can feel the effect of altitude.
-When the pressure of oxygen starts to drop, you can feel difficulty in breathing.
+When the pressure of oxygen drops, you can feel difficulty breathing.
 You might develop the symptoms such as Headache, Feeling sick, Dizziness, Tiredness, Loss of appetite, Shortness of breath, and even Fainting.
 It might even get worst with a loss of coordination and tightness in the chest, cough, etc.

 Tips to overcome altitude sickness

-- Walk slowly and take long rest when you feel tired, there’s absolutely no need to rush
+- Stroll and rest long when you feel tired; there’s no need to rush.

 - Make sure you drink a lot of warm water (3-4 l/ day) and avoid all kinds of alcoholic drinks so that you are hydrated.